uclahs-cds/pipeline-call-sSNV/README.md

 ### MuSE
 #### 1. `MuSE call`
-This step carries out pre-filtering and calculating position-specific summary statistics using the Markov substitution model.
+Pre-filtering and calculating position-specific summary statistics using the Markov substitution model.
 #### 2. `MuSE sump`
-This step computes tier-based cutoffs from a sample-specific error model.
+Computes tier-based cutoffs from a sample-specific error model.
 #### 3.Filter VCF
-`MuSE` output has variants labeled as `PASS` or one of `Tier 1-5` for the lower confidence calls (`Tier 5` is lowest).
-This step keeps only variants labeled `PASS`.
+`MuSE` output has SNVs labeled as `PASS` or one of `Tier 1-5` for the lower confidence calls (`Tier 5` is lowest).
+This step keeps only SNVs labeled `PASS`.

+### Intersect
+If two or more algorithms were selected the Intersect workflow will run.
+Currently the resulting VCF and MAF files include any SNVs found by two or more algorithms.
+#### 1. `BCFtools isec -n +1`
+Determines presence/absence of each SNV within each algorithm's set of filtered SNVs.
+Results are listed in the output files: `isec-1-or-more/README.txt` and `isec-1-or-more/sites.txt`, and are summarized in a Venn Diagram plot (TIFF format).
+#### 2. `BCFtools isec -n +2`
+Determines presence/absence of SNVs found in two or more of each algorithm's set of filtered SNVs, and outputs a `consensus` VCF for each algorithm containing SNVs found by that algorithm plus at least one other algorithm.
+Results are also listed in the output files: `isec-2-or-more/README.txt` and `isec-2-or-more/sites.txt`.
+#### 3. `BCFtools concat`
+Concatenates the 2+ algorithm `consensus` SNVs into one VCF (SNV-concat.vcf.gz).
+The output header is a uniquified concatenation of all input VCF headers.
+The output fields `INFO`, `FORMAT`, `NORMAL` and `TUMOR` are from the first listed VCF that has the SNV.
+Input VCFs are sorted alphanumerically by the algorithm name.
+#### 4. `vcf2maf`
+Converts SNV-concat.vcf.gz from step 3 into [MAF format](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/).
+Output includes allele counts and flanking basepairs, but most fields are blank.
+Details can be found [here](https://github.com/uclahs-cds/pipeline-call-sSNV/discussions/222#discussion-5512332).

 ## Inputs
 To run the pipeline, one `input.yaml` and one `input.config` are needed, as follows.